ileitch/disruptor/README.md

 # The LMAX Disruptor in Ruby.

-I lied.
-This isn't the full Disruptor.
 The reference Java implementation is more of a framework than a pattern.
 I have simply taken the core concepts of the Disruptor.
 This implementation does not support multiple claim and wait strategies (yet?).

 The code may serve as a handy companion for Ruby developers digging into the [Disruptor Technical Paper](http://disruptor.googlecode.com/files/Disruptor-1.0.pdf).